-The NBA trade deadline is just over 24 hours away, so turn on your Shams Charania notifications and get some popcorn ready.
-We’ve already seen quite a few moves go down, including James Harden and Darius Garland switching places, Jaren Jackson Jr. going to the Jazz, and the Bulls and Celtics swapping Nikola Vucevic and Anfernee Simons.
+The NBA trade deadline is just over 24 hours away.
+Yes, it’s time to turn on your Shams Charania notifications and get some popcorn ready.
+A few moves have gone down already, including James Harden and Darius Garland switching places, Jaren Jackson Jr. going to the Jazz, and the Bulls and Celtics swapping Nikola Vucevic and Anfernee Simons.

 Advertisement

-The rumor mill will continue operating at a fevered pace until the deadline actually passes.
-Much of that stems from interest in Giannis Antetokounmpo and whether he’ll be traded (to the Wolves, Warriors, Knicks, Rockets, Heat or a number of other possibilities) or stay in Milwaukee at least until this summer.
+The rumor mill will operate at a fevered pace until the deadline passes.
+Much of that stems from interest in Giannis Antetokounmpo and whether (there is a big if there) he’ll be traded to the Wolves/Warriors/Knicks/Rockets, or the Heat, or several other possibilities.
+Or will he stay in Milwaukee at least until this summer?

-There are other fish in the sea though, and if the moves we’ve seen recently have taught us anything, it’s that fans should expect the unexpected.
-Very little is ever certain at the deadline, but given the way the Grizzlies have operated in the past year, it looks like a lock that Ja Morant will be following JJJ out the door within the next day.
+There are other fish in the sea, though, and if the moves we’ve seen recently have taught us anything, the fans should expect the unexpected.
+For instance, given the way the Grizzlies have operated in the past year, it looks like a lock that Ja Morant will be following Jackson Jr. out the door within the next day.

-Memphis is undergoing a massive rebuild from the ground up, one that was started when they traded Desmond Bane to the Magic this past summer.
-With Jackson now gone and a war chest of draft picks in tow, keeping Ja just doesn’t make sense.
+Memphis is undergoing a massive rebuild from the ground up.
+It all started when they traded Desmond Bane to the Magic this past summer.
+With JJJ now gone and a war chest of draft picks in tow, keeping Ja just doesn’t make sense.

+It is a question of the parties involved getting what they want.
 “While the Young trade did not involve any draft picks, the Grizzlies do want draft compensation for Morant and are widely expected to take the first deal they can involving a first-round pick, sources said.
-Morant wants Miami, and only Miami, so will a deal get done here?” he pointed out.
+Morant wants Miami, and only Miami, so will a deal get done here?” pointed out Siegel.

 Given the fractured relationship between Ja and the Memphis front office that Spiegel meticulously documented, Heat fans shouldn’t count on getting the former Murray State star just yet.

-If Miami is hoping to get Ja, who has two more seasons left on his deal after this one, for cheap and someone comes around with a better offer (possibly the point guard-needy Wolves), then the Grizzlies will gladly ship him to the highest bidder.
+Morant has two more seasons left on his deal after this one.
+If Miami is hoping to get Ja for cheap and someone comes around with a better offer (possibly the point guard-needy Wolves), then the Grizzlies will gladly ship him to the highest bidder.

 It won’t be long until we find out where Ja ends up.
 Will it be the Heat, or somewhere else?